 Generally, a Wi-Fi 7 broadcaster will work with most existing clients right out of the box—as long as they are not too old—or can be tweaked to work with all legacy ones.

-So, other than the cost, it probably doesn't hurt to get a Wi-Fi 6 router today if all you need is a single broadcaster.
+So, other than the cost, it doesn’t hurt to get a Wi-Fi 6 router today if all you need is a single broadcaster.
 Need extended Wi-Fi coverage?
 Get multiple units of Asus routers below to form an AiMesh system—preferably via wired backhauling—or check out this list of Wi-Fi 7 purpose-built mesh options.

-Dong's note: I first published this frequently-revised post on November 23, 2023, and last updated it on September 30, 2024, to keep the hardware list current.
+Dong’s note: I first published this frequently-revised post on December 12, 2023, and last updated it on March 6, 2025, to keep the hardware list current.

 You need supported devices (clients) and a broadcaster to enjoy the new Wi-Fi standard.

 On the broadcasting side, below is the list of top Wi-Fi 7 routers you can bring home today.
 This list is sorted in the recommended order, with the best on top—the numbers are the ranking.
-Nonetheless, all of these routers are close in ratings, as shown below.

-Top 5 best Wi-Fi 7 routers
+Top 5 best full-band Wi-Fi 7 routers

-Name | Asus GT-BE98 Pro's Rating | Asus RT-BE96U's Rating | TP-Link Archer BE230 (BE3600)'s Rating | TP-Link Archer GE800's Rating | Netgear Nighthawk RS700S' Rating |
+Name | Ubiquiti UniFi Dream Router 7 (UDR7)’s Rating | Asus GT-BE98 Pro’s Rating | Asus GT-BE98 Pro’s Rating | Asus RT-BE92U’s Rating | TP-Link Archer GE800’s Rating | Netgear Nighthawk RS700S’ Rating |

-Price | - | - | - | - | - |
+Price | – | – | – | – | – | – |

-Rating | |||||
+Rating | ||||||

-Description | |||||
+Description | ||||||

-Statistics | |||||
+Statistics | ||||||

 Buy this product |

-1. Asus GT-BE98 Pro
+2. Asus GT-BE98 Pro

 Asus GT-BE98 Pro's Rating